 The Urban Forestry Division (UFD) is responsible for planting approximately 2,000 new and replacement trees during the planting season, November 1st and April 15th.
 UFD maintains approximately 120,200 city-owned trees of more than 80 species.

 The most common services UFD provides are removal of dead trees and pruning.
-A tree inspection may be requested by calling the City's Customer Care Center at 3-1-1.
+A tree inspection may be requested by calling the City's Customer Care Center or submitting a request through RVA311.
 Generally, UFD crews will try to respond with an inspection within ten working days.

 The Urban Forestry Division also assists with community education regarding tree care, including speaking to neighborhood groups, conducting tree identification walks, and working with the city Tree Stewards program.